WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 Magisters' Terrace.
 Tight corridors, heavy interrupt check.
 Rewards tight group play.
 Melee-friendly pull patterns but casters need movement.
 Favors Discipline Priest and Arms Warrior.

 Maisara Caverns.
 Big AoE pulls, back-to-back packs.
-This is where Aug Evoker abuse lives.
-If your group can't AoE, you're racing.
-Unholy DK punches up here.
+This is where Demonology Warlock and Unholy DK dominate.
+If your group can't AoE, you are racing the timer.

 Nexus-Point Xenas.
 Magic damage heavy.
 Resists matter, cooldown management matters.
-First timer trap if your healer doesn't understand defensive rotations.
-Holy Priest bleeds here.
+First timer trap if your healer does not understand defensive rotations.
+Resto Shaman's cleanse is huge here.

 Windrunner Spire.
 Movement and spread mechanics.
 Casters hurt.
 Melee gets punished by knockbacks.
 Brewmaster and MW Monk excel because they can reposition freely.
-Aug Evoker still farms it because she's Aug Evoker.
+Feral Druid also shines with instant casts on the move.

 Pit of Saron.
 Kiting dungeon.
 Unavoidable damage on pulls.
 Requires a healer who won't panic.
-Blood DK tanks it fine if played right.
+Blood DK tanks it comfortably with Death Strike self-healing.
 Frost Mage abuses slows.

 Skyreach.
 Wind mechanics, knockbacks, verticality.
 Rogues and Monks shine.
 Ranged has angles to exploit.
-Guardian Druid actually struggles here (hence the nerfs).
+Survival Hunter thrives here with harpoon repositioning.

 Seat of the Triumvirate.
 Void zones, positioning tight.
 Rewards awareness.
 DH handles this naturally.
 Resto Shaman has cleanse, which matters.
 No room for sloppy rotation play.

 Algeth'ar Academy.
+Hardest dungeon this season according to Method.
 Mixed pull types, varied mechanics.
-Everything works here if you're good.
-Closest to a "true skill" dungeon.
-Great for testing if your comp synergizes.
+Everything works here if you are good.
+The true skill-check dungeon.

 DPS Tier List: All Specs Ranked